Friday, May 10, 2024

 Remember the blue linen I posted about long ago that I bought for medieval dress-up but never cut because it was so pretty and I couldn't decide what to make it into?
 (This picture does NOT do that sky /robin's egg blue justice)

-Well, it's cut, because my cold new home requires it.
+Well, it's cut, because my cold new home requires clothing.
 Staying warm is important.
 I learned it in the excellent book:

 "98.6 Degrees: The Art of Keeping Your Ass Alive" but my own personal donkey also appreciates the need to be warm.
 So the linen was cut into any random shape that made it so I could wear it.